 Now to the room where all the beds are equipped with thick and fluffy mattresses, which is rare in my experience.
 Each client has a locker large enough for a backpack where belongings can be safely stored.
 A small balcony overlooking the main street offers street art views and great fresh air, although the room has air conditioning (very useful in the Greek heat).
 Access to the room is possible only with a magnetic card, which prevents people entering your room if they aren’t staying in it, and most important: Wi-Fi works great.
 Too bad there were no electrical outlets for each bed…

 At City Circus, the bathrooms are modern and covered in ceramic from floor to ceiling.
 They are well kept and cleaned frequently; several showers with hooks to hang clothes and toiletry kits are available on each floor.

-On the top floor, a lovely terrace with views of the Acropolis is rather nice when the sun sets.
+It also has the best Athens hostel rooftop bar.
+On the top floor, a lovely terrace with views of the Acropolis is so nice when the sun sets.
 While the shared lounge is not huge, it’s cozy with a large square table and dozens of books and games to help socialize.
 Every evening, employees organize thematic activities for those who wish to participate and they are sometimes even free, such as wine and cheese tastings!

 You’ll definitely enjoy the Greek breakfast as well!
 Have a great stay in colourful and vibrant Athens!

 Jennifer Doré Dallas is a corporate dropout turned travel blogger at Moi, mes souliers, foodie and paparazzi who has travelled to 40+ countries.
 She admits to a Ziploc bag addiction and hates umbrellas with a passion.

 Editor's Note: If you're visiting Athens in the summer, air conditioning is an absolute must and an elevator is a very nice touch.
 This city can be HOT.